Resume on Disconnect

 - Backup server

 - Backup repository

 Resume on disconnect works only for dropped network connections.
-Veeam Backup & Replication attempts to resume the connection with an interval of 15 seconds during 30 minutes.
+Veeam Backup & Replication attempts to resume the connection at intervals of 15 seconds for 30 minutes.
 If the problem has any other nature, Veeam Backup & Replication retries the job in a regular manner.

 Veeam Backup & Replication does not create a new restore point on resume: VM data is written to the same restore point that was created for the current job session.
 When resuming the data transfer process, Veeam Backup & Replication regards VM disks, not the whole VM.

 For example, a VM has 2 disks: disk A and disk B. Before the connection dropped, Veeam Backup & Replication managed to transfer 20 GB of disk A and did not start transferring disk B. After the connection is re-established, Veeam Backup & Replication will start transferring the data for disk A from the 20 GB point; data of the whole disk B will be transferred anew.